teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 >      <img src="openrefine_interface.png" alt="Open OpenRefine interface">
 >    </p>
 >
 > 5. Click on `Galaxy file`.
 If the file does not appear, you may have started OpenRefine before it was fully loaded.
-Retry step 3 and 4 and the file should be visible.
+Retry steps 3 and 4, and the file should be visible.
 >
 >    <p align="center">
 >      <img src="openrefine_open_project.png" alt="Open OpenRefine Open Project as an input">